RabbitMQ MATLAB Interface

 will be automatically on the MATLABPATH at runtime; so there is no need then to

-in the deployed component.
+explicitly call startup in the deployed component.
 If possible the JAR-file is

 added to the static class path but there may be circumstances in which this is